 The Peter Doherty Awards for Excellence in STEM Education recognise students, teachers, support officers, schools and education partners (volunteers, mentors and organisations) who demonstrate an outstanding and innovative contribution to STEM education in Queensland.

-2020 Peter Doherty Awards for Excellence in Science, Technology, Engineering and Mathematics (STEM) Education.
-This year, awards will be presented across 6 categories to the value of $125,000.
+Nominations are now closed for the 2022 Peter Doherty Awards for Excellence in Science, Technology, Engineering and Mathematics (STEM) Education.
+This year, awards will be presented across 8 categories to the value of $140,000.

 The awards categories are:

 - Outstanding Aboriginal and Torres Strait Islander Senior STEM Student—$5,000 each